axilleas/pkgbuilds/okeanos/README.md

 **Currently only `kamaki` tool is included.**

 ##Installation
 Precompiled binaries can be found at http://animal.foss.ntua.gr/~axil/archlinux/okeanos.
-Just add to your `/etc/pacman.conf` the following
+Just add to your `/etc/pacman.conf` the following:

     [okeanos]
     Server = http://animal.foss.ntua.gr/~axil/archlinux/okeanos

-and install `kamaki` with
+and install `kamaki` with:

     # pacman -Syu python2-kamaki-git

 ##./kamaki
-By invoking `kamaki` you get a list of permittable operations.
+By invoking `kamaki` you get a list of allowable operations.

     usage: kamaki <group> <command>